 There are a few different styles of coverings you can use on your AC system, but for protection against severe weather, we recommend using a sturdy tarp.
 Make sure to strap down and secure the tarp to stay put even in the windiest conditions.

 Severe Weather Damage

 Unfortunately, damage cannot be avoided entirely and can happen even if you have done everything to protect your system.
-Luckily, Air Tech Air Conditioning & Plumbing is ready to fix any HVAC damage you may have received during a storm.
+Luckily, Air Tech of Houston AC & Plumbing is ready to fix any HVAC damage you may have received during a storm.